 I always wanted to be Jackson Pollock.
 From the first time I watched that famous video of him dripping paint onto a canvas, I was hooked.

-I remember a younger version of me staring at his canvas in a gallery, being saturated by its beautiful chaos and feeling my inner anarchist screaming with joy.
+I remember a younger version of me staring at his canvas in a gallery, soaking in the chaos and feeling my inner anarchist screaming with joy.

 Fortunately, life has not allowed me to follow in his footsteps.